Global economic slowdown’s effect is ‘more pronounced’ in India, says new IMF chief

 In July, the international organisation had revised India’s growth forecast for 2019-’20 downward to 7%.

-International Monetary Fund’s new Managing Director Kristalina Georgieva on Tuesday said a “synchronised slowdown” of the global economy was having a “more pronounced” effect on emerging market economies such as India, Hindustan Times reported.
+The International Monetary Fund’s new Managing Director Kristalina Georgieva on Tuesday said a “synchronised slowdown” of the global economy was having a “more pronounced” effect on emerging market economies such as India, Hindustan Times reported.

 Georgieva took over from Christine Lagarde as the organisation’s head earlier this month.
 She pointed out that widespread deceleration meant growth in 2019-’20 would fall to its “lowest rate” since the beginning of the decade, ANI reported.